 Have you ever felt frustrated when your child doesn’t listen to you?
 Getting children to listen can be challenging, especially in a world where there are so many distractions around them – toys, digital devices, etc.

-Here are seven simple tips to effectively capture your child’s attention and communicate with him.
+Here are six simple tips to effectively capture your child’s attention and communicate with him.